jjasghar/ollama-lancache/README.md

 ## 🎯 Overview

-Ollama LanCache is a complete solution for local AI model distribution that reduces bandwidth usage by allowing clients to download models from a local server instead of the internet.
-The system provides:
+Ollama LanCache is a simple yet powerful HTTP server that allows you to share Ollama models across your local network, reducing bandwidth usage by allowing clients to download models from a local server instead of the internet.

+**Key Features:**
-- **🚀 High-performance HTTP server** with session tracking and monitoring
+- **🚀 High-performance HTTP server** with real-time session tracking
 - **📱 Cross-platform client scripts** (Windows PowerShell, Linux/macOS Bash)
 - **📊 Real-time monitoring** with web interface and REST API
-- **📁 File downloads server** for additional resources
+- **📁 File downloads server** for sharing additional resources
+- **🌐 Multi-client support** with concurrent download tracking
 - **🔒 Security features** with path traversal protection
-- **🌐 Multi-client support** with concurrent download tracking

 ## ⚡ Quick Start